-Electricity Repair category: 2 Notes: Although a relatively modern consumer unit has been installed, it should be noted that sockets are still mounted upon skirting boards.
+Electricity Repair category: 3 Notes: The mains consumer units within the subject are of a mixed vintage.
+Older sockets and switches were found at various locations.
+Some sockets are still mounted upon skirting boards.
+We suspect the property has not been rewired for some time.
+The electrical installation should be tested by a suitably qualified electrical engineer and any upgrading works completed to a satisfactory standard.
 The trade bodies governing electrical installations currently advise that electrical installations should be tested prior to a change in occupancy and thereafter at least once every five years by a competent Electrician.
+It is important to ensure the systems comply with current regulation requirements and current test certificate should therefore be confirmed.